Advice and Information About Cavity Wall Tie Inspection and Replacement

 What are Cavity Wall Ties?

 Brick cavity construction was introduced as a building method by the Victorians and was widely adopted from the 1880’s.
-The two leaves or skins of brickwork are stabilised by the presence of wall ties at regular spacings horizontally and vertically.
+The two leaves or skins of brickwork (inner and outer) are stabilised by the presence of wall ties at regular spacings horizontally and vertically.
 Very early wall ties were often specially shaped bricks; these proved to be fragile and iron or steel ties were introduced.
 Corrosion protection was at best a coating of bitumen, often nothing.
 Later, galvanised ties were used.
 The outer end of the tie is embedded in the mortar bed and when this becomes porous to moisture, corrosion can begin.
 The process is accelerated by ‘black ash’ mortar which contains chemical contaminants.

 The rusting or corrosion of the wrought iron or steel causes it to expand and de-laminate.
 This expansion, if severe enough will cause the mortar bed to split apart and lift creating horizontal cracks which appear at regular intervals up the wall.
 Often it is the weather facing wall which shows most damage.
 In the very worst of circumstances the wall tie ‘fingers’ corrode away completely leaving no direct connection between the inner and outer skins of brickwork.
 Wall collapse has occurred when a large proportion of the ties have completely corroded.